British Columbia: 21st century

 British Columbia has been significantly affected by demographic changes within Canada and around the world.
 Vancouver was a major destination for many immigrants from Hong Kong who left the former UK colony prior to its handover to China.
 Trends of urbanization mean the Greater Vancouver area now includes 51 percent of the province's population, followed by Greater Victoria with 8 percent.
 These two metropolitan regions have dominated the demographics of BC.

 By 2018, housing prices in Vancouver were the second-least affordable in the world.
 Many experts point to evidence of money-laundering from China as a contributing factor.
 The high price of residential real estate has led to the implementation of an empty homes tax, a housing speculation and vacancy tax, and a foreign buyers' tax on housing.
 The net number of people coming to BC from other provinces in 2016 was almost four times larger than in 2012 and BC was the largest net recipient of interprovincial migrants in Canada.
 In 2023, British Columbia experienced a net population loss of 8,624; a substantial percentage of which were people who moved to Alberta.

 By 2021, the COVID-19 pandemic had had a major effect on the province, with over 2,000 deaths and 250,000 confirmed cases.
 However, the COVID-19 vaccine reduced the spread, with 78 percent of people in BC over the age of five having been fully vaccinated.
 Also in 2021 but unrelated to COVID-19, the unmarked gravesites of hundreds of Indigenous children were discovered at three former Indian residential schools (Kamloops, St. Eugene's Mission, Kuper Island).

+Wildfires burned more than 1000000 ha of British Columbia in 2017, 2018, 2023, and 2024.
+Wildfires in 2023 burned nearly 3000000 ha and incurred a cost of more than a billion dollars.